-Checklist: Questions to ask an assisted living community
+Questions to ask while touring an assisted living community

-Checklist: Questions to ask an assisted living community
+Questions to ask while touring an assisted living community

-Here are some things to ask and contemplate when choosing an assisted living community.
+To get you started, here are some things to contemplate and questions to ask when choosing an assisted living community.
 Make sure you take your time, ask many detailed questions and if possible, try to bring a trusted friend or family member with you during a visit or consultation.

 • Does the contract disclose all the health care and supportive services available and all the fees attached to them?